seatuna/data-feed/README.md

 # Installing and running the api

 This project was created using a conda virtual environment, but can run using other virtual env packages.
-To create a new conda environment run at the project root:
+To create a new conda environment run in the api folder:

 ```
+cd api
 conda env create --name data-feed-env --file=environments.yml
 conda activate
 ```